Zila-itc/todo-ai-workflow/.trae/rules/project_feature_status.md

+You're absolutely right!
+My apologies for that oversight.
+The "Implement audio file caching strategy" item was a leftover from the music app checklist and is **irrelevant** for a todo list application.

+I've reviewed the entire checklist again and ensured that all audio-related references have been removed.

+Here's the corrected and refined checklist, with the audio caching strategy item removed:

+---

-Todo List App - Development Checklist (DB-less Architecture)
+## Todo List App - Development Checklist (DB-less Architecture)

-Phase Timeline and Status (always sync up-to-date)
+### Phase Timeline and Status (always sync up-to-date)

+---

 ### Phase 1: Core Setup

+---

 ## 📋 Project Setup & Configuration